 All regulatory requirements including those relating to critical or important functions or activities are met.
-Internal Audit is the only key independent control function (as described in Section B.1.3) which is fully outsourced.
-Certain other functions are managed within the Company with an element of service support from outsource providers.
+The key independent control functions (as described in section B.1.3) are managed within the Company with an element of service support from outsourced providers.

-Critical or important functions or activities which have been outsourced to counterparties within the Arch Group or to third parties are shown in the following table:
+Critical or important functions or activities or provision of services that support such which have been outsourced to counterparties within the Arch Group or to third parties are shown in the following table:

-Type of Supplier Critical or Important Function or Activity that is outsourced Location of Service Provider Arch Group Investment Management Services Bermuda Arch Group Internal Audit USA, UK Arch Group HR, Legal, Financial Consolidation, Tax, IT and Administrative Services USA, Bermuda Arch Group Underwriting, Claims, Finance, Compliance, Risk Management, Actuarial and Administrative Services UK, Ireland Third Party Underwriting Delegated Authority Ireland, UK, Italy, Denmark, France, Spain, Germany, Netherlands, Cyprus, Austria Third Party Claims Handling Services Ireland, UK, Italy, Denmark, France, Spain, Germany, Netherlands, Cyprus, Austria
+Type of Supplier Critical or Important Function or Activity that is outsourced Location of Service Provider Arch Group Investment Management Services Bermuda Arch Group HR, Legal, Financial Consolidation, Tax, IT, Internal Audit and Administrative Services USA, Bermuda, UK

+Type of Supplier Critical or Important Function or Activity that is outsourced Location of Service Provider Arch Group Underwriting, Claims, Finance, Compliance, Risk Management, Actuarial and Administrative Services EEA, UK Third Party Underwriting Delegated Authority EEA, UK Third Party Claims Handling Services EEA, UK